Powerlearnproject/se-day1-assignment-Michael-Rugomoka/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

     Software engineering is essentially the art and science of building software.
-It’s about applying engineering principles to create software that not only works but is also reliable, scalable, and maintainable.
+It’s about applying engineering principles to create software that not only works but is also reliable, scalable, and maintainable

 Importance in the Technology Industry